- Heat takes toll on Washington’s 2015 wine harvestPosted 15 hours ago

 We’re Eric Degerman and Andy Perdue, the owners, editors and writers of Great Northwest Wine.

-Together, we have more than 32 years of experience writing about the wines, vineyards and chefs of Washington, Oregon, British Columbia and Idaho.
-We founded Wine Press Northwest magazine in 1997 and have been the editors of the quarterly wine magazine through 2012.
+Together, we have more than 35 years of experience writing about the wines, vineyards and chefs of Washington, Oregon, British Columbia and Idaho.
+We founded Wine Press Northwest magazine in 1997 and were the editors of the quarterly wine magazine through 2012.
 During that time, we’ve also published a weekly e-mail newsletter called the Pacific Northwest Wine of the Week.

 Great Northwest Wine is our own business.
 Here, we write about wine from a journalistic point of view.
 We cover wine news, write features, provide tidbits about the industry and much more.